The plastic recycling process is more complex than it might seem.

 These are his words, which make us think of a clear improvement in the recycling process of plastic.
 The studied technology has already been tested on a pilot scale, and is expected to be implemented at PLASTIX and Dansk Affaldsminimering Aps in spring 2022.

 “We use a hyperspectral camera in the infrared area and machine learning to analyze and classify the type of plastic directly on the conveyor belt.
 The plastic can therefore be separated into different types.
-It is a breakthrough that will have a huge impact on the separation of plastic "Professor Mogens Hinge, project director at the University of Aarhus
+This is a breakthrough that will have a huge impact on the separation of plastic "Professor Mogens Hinge, project director at the University of Aarhus

 Currently, plastics are separated using near infrared (NIR) technology; alternatively, a density test is used (floats / sinks in water).